Destaq/langstats/README.md

 There is no need to individually install any packages because when you create the local package, it will automatically install those for you as it is being created.
 As long as you correctly type in `python3 -m pip install -e .` in the root directory of the project, you're good to go!

 ### Credits

 I based this idea off of [linguist](https://github.com/github/linguist), which is the default GitHub program used to generate the color bar used in every repository.
-I also used their `languages.yml` file to recognize languages (with permission due to the MIT License).
+I also used their permissively-licensed `languages.yml` file to recognize programming languages.